Six Foundation Foods That Build Your Bones And Hydrate Your Skin

 3 Acidifying Hydrating Foundation Foods

 Rich in Omega-3 fish oils, salmon is an excellent food for winter.
-It’s one of the rare food sources of Vitamin D. And it contains the antioxidant CoQ10 (ubiquinone or Coenzyme Q10), which as explained in the Save Our Bones Program, gets depleted by bisphosphonates.
+It’s one of the rare food sources of Vitamin D. And it contains the antioxidant CoQ10 (ubiquinone or Coenzyme Q10), which as explained in the Osteoporosis Reversal Program, gets depleted by bisphosphonates.
 Salmon also has selenium, which is one of the keys to its role in skin health: selenium is a trace mineral that helps eliminate toxins.
 In addition, low levels of selenium have been associated with an increased risk of developing osteoporosis.1 So it makes sense to increase your selenium levels.

 Eggs are another food source of Vitamin D, the “sunlight vitamin” that can be hard to get during the winter.
 They also contain B vitamins, specifically vitamins B6 (pyridoxine), B9 (folate), and B12 (cobalamin).
 These three key vitamins work together to decrease levels of homocysteine, an amino acid associated with increased hip fracture risk.